mlflow/mlflow/docs/source/search-syntax.rst

 Run Attributes
 ~~~~~~~~~~~~~~

 The search syntax supports searching runs using two attributes: ``status`` and ``artifact_uri``.
 Both attributes have string values.
-Other fields in :py:class:`mlflow.entities.RunInfo` are :ref:`system-tags` that are searchable using the UI and the API.
+Other fields in :py:class:`mlflow.entities.RunInfo` are :ref:`system_tags` that are searchable using the UI and the API.
 The search returns an error if you use other attribute names in the filter string.

 .. note::